The Ultimate Guide to Big Blind Defense

 Modern Short Stack Play (Part 1)

-Part 1: Big Blind Vs Button with a Resteal Stack
+Part 1: Big Blind Vs. Button with a Re-steal Stack

 Basic Math and Exploitative Play

-The difference is that in 2016 we have the tools available to actually calculate different scenarios and equations effectively, and we’re able to determine how we should play different hand groups.
+The difference is that we now have the tools to calculate different scenarios and equations effectively, and so we’re able to determine how we should play different hand groups.

 The first thing we need to do here is calculate our own pot odds.

 We need to call 1,600 chips to play for a total pot of 8,640 chips.
-1640 / (1600+7040) = 18.9%.
-That’s the raw equity we need to call the open.
+So, 1640 / (1600+7040) = 18.9%.
+This is the raw equity we need to call the open.